jaideep-seth/bittorrent_gsoc19/README.md

 * The stand-alone repository for describing the end to end process of the framework, [created within OpenWorm](https://github.com/openworm/bt-gsoc-2019).

 * [Made a PR](https://github.com/openworm/PyOpenWorm/pull/449) to Subclass DataSourceLoader and implement its load method in BitTorrentDataSourceDirLoader.
-Setup and access control dependencies of the BitTorrent Client are included alongwith an integration test.
+The setup and access control dependencies of the BitTorrent Client are included alongwith an integration test.

 * Setup a [Ubuntu container with an Elastic IP on AWS](http://13.235.204.78) , this server is implemented to improve user experience by avoiding required installations needed for seeding contents to BitTorrent.